MileHacker Logo

 Riverine Environment

 Its low elevation means the city faces seasonal flooding during the wet season, notably from September to October.
-This riverine environment also has many beautiful vistas and prospects for boat trips, which offer a different perspective about the city.
-The confluence itself is a noteworthy natural phenomenon, where the distinct the ocean of the three rivers meet and merge.
+This riverine environment also has many scenic views and chances for boat trips, which offer a different perspective on the city.
+The confluence itself is a noteworthy natural phenomenon, where the distinct waters of the three rivers meet and merge.

 River Travel